Whether you are new to Home Office working or a seasoned remote working pro, here’s what you need to know to keep productive

 We all know that sitting at your desk all day is not actually that productive and by having a good routine means you don’t have to be afraid to take a break, have some water, stretch your legs, and get some fresh air.
 Moreover, taking a break will also break up the montony and will also ensure greater harmony in the household, particularly if you have kids.

 As we mentioned above, one of the hardest things about working in Home Office is the feeling of loneliness and this feeling is only going to be exaggerated through-out this challenging time.
-Therefore,
+Therefore, if you feel alienated and left out of the loop, get on the phone, send a colleague an instant message and why not start a Friday afternoon weekend kick-off video session?

 Call It A Day